Lone Pine Tour Gallipoli

 6-10 August 1915, just two kilometres away from ANZAC Cove on the crest of the ridge that rises from Z beach, Australians and New Zealanders fought the battles where most of their casualties incurred.
 But for the incompetence of the Allied High Command, the competence of Turkish commanders, and the dogged determination of the Turkish soldiers, the allies would have been victorious in these actions.
 Those actions by Australians at Lone Pine and New Zealanders at Chunuk Bair were the closest the allies came to a victory on the Gallipoli Peninsula in 1915.

-After visiting Gallipoli, we will visit Troy and Bursa before concluding with a tour of Historic Istanbul, cradle of eastern and western civilisation.
+We will stary with a tour of Historic Istanbul then to Gallipoli, then to Troy, Kusadaci and Bursa, cradle of eastern and western civilisation.